vetscience/Assemblosis/README.md

 ## Parameter for Canu assembler to adjust to GC-content.
 Should be 0.15 for high or low GC content.
 corMaxEvidenceErate: 0.20

+### Parameters for the program Trimmomatic are described in http://www.usadellab.org/cms/?page=trimmomatic
 ## Paired-end (PE) reads of Illumina raw data.
 These files are given to the program Trimmomatic.
 # NOTE!
-Two pairs given below.
+Data for two paired libraries is given below.
 readsPe1:
   - class: File
     format: edam:format_1930  # fastq